chadwhitacre/openpath/2026/spitting-out-the-agentic-kool-aid/index.md

 [Mitchell Hashimoto](https://mitchellh.com/writing/my-ai-adoption-journey),
 seem unperturbed by the psychological rip tide.
 I'm not as strong.
 After a few days locked in a productive embrace with AI agents, I resonate with the warnings of the dangers of disordered attachment.
+It feels like a powerful synthetic opioid binding to my attachment receptors, or something.

 ## The Machine Starts